pypsa-meets-earth/pypsa-distribution/doc/Run_your_personal_case.rst

 .. note::
     A useful strategy for knowing the coordinates to be entered in the code is to use www.openstreetmap.org.
-    Once you have selected the area of interest by moving around the map, press the ‘export’ button.
+    Once you have selected the area of interest by moving around the map, press the "export" button.
     You should now see a window on the left with a set of co-ordinates.
-By selecting ‘Select a different area manually’ you can change the boundaries of the micro-network and find the desired set of co-ordinates to insert into the tool.
+By selecting "Select a different area manually" you can change the boundaries of the micro-network and find the desired set of co-ordinates to insert into the tool.

 To enter the coordinates, simply change the values in the microgrid_list section to the desired values,